 - Consensus groups gather academics to address issues, review research, and describe the best consensus.
 The National Institutes of Health and the National Academy of Sciences regularly convene such groups. - Groups that include practitioners, policymakers, and consumers-in addition to researchers-help fill knowledge gaps and blend research with best practices and policy realities. - Projects that build community capacity in a collaborative planning process include the Strengths, Weakness, Opportunities, Threats analysis, which provides a structure for strategic planning, and the Getting to Outcomes process, which guides organizations and communities.
 The Aspen Institute's Roundtable on Community Change is developing an infrastructure for scholarly and community change.
 The Pathways Mapping Initiative of the Project on Effective Interventions at Harvard University integrates traditional research evaluations of service programs with professional experience and values.

-This brief summarizes a longer Social Policy Report, "Evidence-Based Programming in the Context of Practice and Policy," by Robert B. McCall, Co-Director of the University of Pittsburgh Office of Child Development and Professor of Psychology.
+This brief summarizes a longer Social Policy Report by Robert B. McCall, Co-Director of the University of Pittsburgh Office of Child Development and Professor of Psychology.